-If you’ve been a reader of our site for any length of time you will know the most important thing when building your shipping container home is making sure you get your insulation right.
-Failure to do this will cause you a whole host of issues such as: damp, rust, condensation and highly fluctuating internal temperatures.
+One of the most important points for constructing your shipping container building is making sure you get your insulation right.
+Failure to do this will cause you a whole host of issues such as dampness, rust, condensation, and highly fluctuating internal temperatures.

-Of equal importance to insulating your container home is ventilating it properly.
-Without providing your container with effective ventilation, whether passive or mechanical, you are asking for serious problems with your newly built home.
-Ventilation becomes even more important when we consider ‘tiny’ shipping container homes which are less than 600 square feet, because any ventilation issue is enhanced due to the small space.
+Equally important to insulating your container home is ventilating it properly.
+Without providing your container with effective ventilation, whether passive or mechanical, serious problems can develop with your newly built home.
+Ventilation is even more important when we consider tiny shipping container homes which are less than 600 square feet, because any ventilation issue is enhanced due to the small space.

-Shipping containers are designed to be inherently air tight.
+Shipping containers are designed to be inherently airtight.
 This is due to them being used to ship goods in all kinds of weather across the ocean.
-Wemust remember when goods are inside of containers the last thing we want in there is corrosive saltwater!
+When goods are inside of containers they must not be exposed to corrosive saltwater!

-This doesn’t bode well when we take shipping containers and use them as habitable homes, because as we know, homes require ventilation.
-Not to worry though- as today we are going to address exactly how you can ventilate your shipping container home.
+When we use shipping containers as habitable buildings, this can cause issues.
+Buildings require ventilation.
+Today we are going to address exactly how you can ventilate your shipping container building.

 Problems Caused By a Lack of Ventilation

-Poor ventilation can go both ways, you can either have a home which has a lack of ventilation and doesn’t allow the movement of external air to enter your shipping container.
-Or, you can have a home which provides too much ventilation and proves either impossible or very expensive to maintain a consistent temperature with your container.
+Poor ventilation can go be described in two ways.
+You can have a home which has a lack of ventilation and doesn’t allow the movement of external air to enter your shipping container.
+You can have a home which provides so much ventilation that it is either impossible, or very expensive, to maintain a consistent temperature inside the container.

-Having poor ventilation within your container can cause harm to both your home and the people living within it.
+Having poor ventilation within your container can cause harm to both your home and the people living inside.
 One of the biggest problems caused by poor ventilation is mold.

 Mold is a fungus which when left untreated can be very expensive to remove and when its fumes are inhaled by a human can cause harm.

-Poor ventilation has been linked with numerous human diseases such as: pneumonia, dry eyes and nausea.
-In addition it has also been linked with respiratory diseases, the most common of which is asthma.
+Poor ventilation has been linked with numerous human diseases such as pneumonia, dry eyes, and nausea.
+In addition, it has been linked with respiratory diseases, the most common of which is asthma.

-Poor ventilation can also lead to a build-up of condensation which can cause your steel containers to rust.
-This rust can also affect any metal pipework (such as your plumbing) which run throughout your container.
-Repairing rusting containers can be a time consuming and costly job.
+Poor ventilation can also lead to a buildup of condensation which can cause your steel containers to rust.
+This rust can also affect any metal pipework (such as your plumbing).
+Repairs to rusting containers can be a time consuming and costly job.

-The final problem we are going to look at is odours.
-Poor ventilation can lead to damp which creates musty odours.
-You’ve probably smelt this before if you’ve walked into an old room which hasn’t had any fresh air for a while.
+Poor ventilation can lead to dampness which creates musty odors.
+You’ve probably smelled this before if you’ve walked into an old room which hasn’t had any fresh air for a while.

-Also, because the air has nowhere to go, any scent within your home will linger and cause a build-up of generally unwanted scents!
+Because the air has nowhere to go, any scent within your home will linger and cause a buildup of generally unwanted scents.

-So we know that a lack of ventilation can cause a whole host of problems but perhaps the biggest problem it will cause you is condensation.
+A lack of ventilation can cause a whole host of problems, but perhaps the biggest problem it will cause is condensation.

 Condensation is the collection of droplets of water on a surface.